 Lakes, mountains, rapid rivers and waterfalls within the Snowdonia National Park

-Bala & Penllyn is situated in the Welsh Lake District in Snowdonia.
+Bala & Penllyn is situated in the southern part of Snowdonia.
 The combination of lakes and mountains provide excellent scenery as well as outstanding outdoor facilities.
 The main lakes include Bala Lake (Llyn Tegid), Lake Vyrnwy (Llyn Efyrnwy), Llyn Celyn, Trawsfynydd Lake, Llyn Brenig, Cregennen Lakes and Tal y Llyn.
-The area is relatively compact and all the lakes can be viewed in a leisurely day trip.
-Or alternatively spend more time enjoying the natural beauty of the area.

-The jewel in the crown is Bala Lake, see picture, the largest natural lake in Wales, the home of a unique fish the Gwyniad.
+The jewel in the crown is Bala Lake, see picture, the largest natural lake in Wales.
 The lake is over 3½ miles long, ¾ mile wide and over 140 feet deep in places.
 The lake is set in stunning mountain scenery and is a popular venue for fishing and water-sports including sailing, kayaking and canoeing.
-There are two sailing clubs located on the lake and there are hire facilitates for canoeing and sailing at the Bala end.
+There are two sailing clubs located on the lake and there are hire facilities for canoeing and sailing at the Bala end.
 Alternatively you can sit back, relax and view the lake from the narrow-gauge railway which runs along the east shore of the lake from Llanuwchllyn to Bala, a great favourite of children.
 For more detailed information about Bala Lake or the wildlife visit the Warden's Office on the Lake Foreshore (Bala) or try the SNPA website.
 For current views try the SNPA Webcam looking down Bala Lake from the Warden's Office to the Arans or the Bala Sailing Club Webcam looking across the lake from the Club.

 The mountains were originally formed some 500 million years ago, the lower ones were laid-down under the sea while the higher more rugged mountains were the result of volcanic action.
 The area has been shaped by glaciation.
 More information on Geology of the Bala area.
 The principal mountain ranges around Bala are: